yehaha9876/gitlab/doc/gitlab-geo/disaster-recovery.md

 ### Step 1.
 Disabling the primary

+> **Note::** If this is a planned failover, and the primary is fully functioning, start with [GitLab Geo Planned Failover](planned-failover.md) to achieve zero data loss.

 This step is necessary because any data added to the primary will not be replicated to a newly promoted primary, and syncing the two after the secondary has been used as a primary is not possible at this time.